 The top-selling Android smartphone during the first half of this year was Samsung’s Galaxy S7 Edge, according to Strategy Analytics.
-The firm estimated that Samsung shipped 13.3 million units during the first half of 2016 — an astounding 2.3 percent share of all Android smartphones shipped worldwide.
+The firm estimated that Samsung shipped 13.3 million units during the first half of 2016 — an astounding 2.3 percent share of all

 Neil Mawtson, executive director at Strategy Analytics, attributed the S7 edge’s blockbuster success to its “attractive curved hardware design” and “blended sidebar” of apps.
 “The S7 edge is wildly popular in dozens of countries globally … [because] consumers find [it] easy to use,” Mawtson said.
 “Samsung has … very high brand awareness and a wide range of good-looking, user-friendly products.”

 But the S7 Edge wasn’t Samsung’s only best seller.
 The Korean firm shipped 13 million units — a 2.3 percent share of all Android phones sold — of its low-end, wallet-friendly Galaxy J2.
 It performed exceptionally well in both developing and emerging markets, according to Strategy Analytics.
 And the aging Galaxy S7, meanwhile, managed estimated sales of 11.8 million, or a 2 percent share of all shipments.
-All in all, Samsung devices accounted for 6.6 percent of Android sales in the first half of this year.
+All in all, Samsung devices accounted for 6.6 percent of

 Samsung’s shipments contributed to a healthy overall Android market.
 Vendors sold 577.3 million in the first half of 2016, up from 552.2 million in the same period last year.
 That bested combined sales of Apple’s iOS device catalog, shipments of which fell 16 percent, to 91.6 million in the first half of 2016 from 108.7 million in the same period a year earlier.